wonderpond/wonderpond.github.io/README.md

 Wonder Pond is licensed under CC BY-NC 4.0.

 You are free to use, copy, modify, and share these games for classroom and personal learning, as long as you credit Wonder Pond and do not use them commercially (no ads, no paywalls, no reselling).
+Project contentWonder Pond WebsiteCreated by youAdd PDFs, documents, or other text to reference in this project.Content